A Dictionary of the Fuchsia™

 Acute – Leaves in which the sides meet at the apex, base, or at both ends, in a pointed, acute angle of less than ninety degrees.

-Acynifolia – Acinifolia; having leaves resembling those of the basil plant, Ocinum basilicum.
+Acynifolia – Acinifolia, or having leaves resembling those of the basil plant, Ocinum basilicum.
 F. acynifolia (Scheidw.
 1847) is a synonym of F. encliandra (Zucc., Steud.
 1840) in ➤ Section Encliandra.

 Adaxial – The side that's near, towards or adjacent to the axis or central line, such as the stalk of a plant, and often referring to being on the upper side.